alinke/go-max7219-pixelcade/README.md

 ## Enhancements ##

-* Works with pre-assembled 4 and 8 module MAX7219 LED module matrices.
+* Works with pre-assembled 4 and 8 module MAX7219 LED module matrices. - Adrianh
-* Set the rotational direction of the MAX7219 LED modules.
+* Set the rotational direction of the MAX7219 LED modules. - Adrianh
     * Some of the pre-assembled 4 and 8 LED modules are connected "upsidedown" to the circuit board.
-Using the <i>inverted</i> rotational directions allows for supporting of these MAX7219 4 and 8 module LED module matrices.
+Using the <i>inverted</i> rotational directions allows for supporting of these MAX7219 4 and 8 module LED module matrices. - Adrianh
-* Sliding of text with blank padding before and after text.
+* Sliding of text with blank padding before and after text. - Adrianh
+* Debugging console output turned off

 ## Usage ##